ray-project/ray/doc/source/serialization.rst

 There are a number of situations in which Ray will place objects in the object store.

-1. When a remote function returns, its return values are stored in the object store.
+1. The return values of a remote function. store.
-2. A call to ``ray.put(x)`` places ``x`` in the object store.
+2. ``x`` in a call to ``ray.put(x)``.
-3. When large objects or objects other than simple primitive types are passed as arguments into remote functions, they will be placed in the object store.
+3. Large objects or objects other than simple primitive types that are passed as arguments into remote functions.

-A normal Python object may have pointers all over the place, so to place an object in the object store or send it between processes, it must first be converted to a contiguous string of bytes.
+A Python object may have an arbitrary number of pointers with arbitrarily deep nesting.
+To place an object in the object store or send it between processes, it must first be converted to a contiguous string of bytes.
 This process is known as serialization.
-The process of turning the string of bytes back into a Python object is known as deserialization.
-Serialization and deserialization are often bottlenecks in distributed computing.
+The process of converting the string of bytes back into a Python object is known as deserialization.
+Serialization and deserialization are often bottlenecks in distributed computing, if the time needed to compute on the data is relatively low.

 Pickle is one example of a library for serialization and deserialization in Python.